Frequently Asked Questions

 Worshippers come on Sunday morning in everything from shorts and Birkenstocks to suits and ties; wear what feels comfortable!
 We will be glad to see you however you are adorned.
 We would ask that you refrain from wearing strong perfume or aftershave as many folks have an allergic sensitivity to strong smells.

 - 10. Will I be asked to introduce myself?

 We love having new people worship with us, but we do not ask them to stand and introduce themselves.
-During the first part of the 10:30am service everyone is invited to sign the Friendship Pad, and everyone is invited to coffee hour after worship.
+During the first part of the 10:30am service everyone is invited to sign the Friendship Pad and pass the Peace of Christ, and everyone is invited to coffee hour after worship.
 While you will not be asked to introduce yourself, we do hope some of our people introduce themselves to you.